openLCA Format converter

 More and more of the features of the format converter are now also available in the “normal” openLCA application, where also the more modern L2D format is available (LCA Linked Data format, developed by GreenDelta).

 If you have a recommendation for improvement, let us know.
 We know the converter has been used quite often, for example for creating the basis for the Chinese CLCD database.
 We also understand that for more uncommon tasks, the converter alone will not be able to directly provide the final result, but the result will need to be fine-tuned.
-Therefore, if you are working on or considering a possible major conversion task, we’d be interested to know as well.
+Therefore, if you are working on or considering a possible major conversion task, we would be interested to know as well.
 We are experienced in providing smooth, efficient conversion also from and to all major LCA software systems.

 Mapping files in the format converter